Launch a rewarding and in-demand pre-school teaching career, with VU's one-year Graduate Diploma in Early Childhood Education.

-Our graduates can find employment in:
+With an ACECQA approved early-childhood teacher qualification, our graduates can find employment in:

 On successful completion of this course, students will be able to:

-|1.||Initiate teaching and learning practices that foster learner engagement in complex contexts and foreground Aboriginal standpoints in early childhood education.|
+|1.||Initiate teaching and learning practices that foster learner engagement in complex contexts and foreground Aboriginal standpoints in early childhood education;|

-|2.||Critically review on different ways of knowing, being, and doing founded on the view of children and families as capable contributors to conceptual and pedagogical decision-making in learning and teaching.|
+|2.||Critically review different ways of knowing, being, and doing founded on the view of children and families as capable contributors to conceptual and pedagogical decision-making in learning and teaching;|

-|3.||Design teaching practices that reflect an ability to contextualise, question, resist, rethink, and act towards equity and the public good.|
+|3.||Design teaching practices that reflect an ability to contextualise, question, resist, rethink, and act towards equity and the public good;|

-|4.||Exhibit a broad and coherent body of knowledge of early childhood pedagogy, curriculum and assessment in relation to the changing nature of education in a rapidly-evolving global context.|
+|4.||Exhibit a broad and coherent body of knowledge of early childhood pedagogy, curriculum and assessment in relation to the changing nature of education in a rapidly-evolving global context;|

-|5.||Appraise, adapt, and exemplify a range of oral and written communication techniques to engage and connect with learners, their parents/carers and the wider community.|
+|5.||Appraise, adapt, and exemplify a range of oral and written communication techniques to engage and connect with learners, their parents/carers and the wider community;|

-|6.||Create learning opportunities that embrace a rich and varied curriculum, ensuring that learning and teaching approaches are based on sound ethical principles and foster reciprocal relationships in early childhood settings.|
+|6.||Create learning opportunities that embrace a rich and varied curriculum, reflecting culturally and linguistically diverse backgrounds ensuring that learning and teaching approaches are based on sound ethical principles and foster reciprocal relationships in early childhood settings.|

 A unit or 'subject' is the actual class you'll attend in the process of completing a course.

-Most courses have a mixture of compulsory 'core' units that you need to take, and optional \'elective\' units that you can choose to take based on your area of interest, expertise or experience.
+Most courses have a mixture of compulsory 'core' units that you need to take and optional elective units that you can choose to take based on your area of interest, expertise or experience.

 Each unit is worth a set amount of study credits based on the amount of time you study.
 Generally, 1 credit is equal to 1 hour of study per week.

-The amount you pay for your course depends on whether you’re a Commonwealth supported student or full-fee paying.
+The amount you pay for your course depends on whether you’re offered a Commonwealth supported place (CSP) or a full fee-paying place.

-If you enrol in a:
+Students who enrol in a: